Arjun9465005/Ames_Housing_Prediction/README.md

 # Ames_housing_Kaggle_dataset
 The Dataset is taken for the Kaggle.
 This project give us the sales-price of house on the feature it has.
 The outcome contain the predicted sales-price of the houses.
+Below are the some of the graphical representation used.
 ## Graphical representation of Continuous features
 ![Graphical](https://github.com/Arjun9465005/Ames_Housing_Prediction/assets/146981693/66fdd861-dc1f-47c7-b972-69533c5459b6)